-When a customer purchases something from a business, their personal information is shared with that business.
+When a customer purchases something from a business, their personal information is often shared with that business.
 This type of interaction, the point of sale, presents businesses with two responsibilities: protecting customer information that's stored on your system and ensuring your system is protected so it can continue to operate.

 The customer information that's shared could range from names to addresses to credit card information to links to a customer's website.
-Hackers can use this information to gain access to a customer's website.
-Because of this, access must be controlled through measures like firewalls, passwords, and the separation systems.
-It's also important to ensure your operating system is secure, as hackers often look to gain access to a computer system and will then lock the system, and demand a ransom or maliciously destroy information.
+Hackers can use this information to gain access to a customer's identity or email, which could ultimately impact them financially.
+Because of this, access must be controlled through measures like firewalls, passwords, and the separation of systems.
+It's also important to ensure your operating system is secure and up to date, as hackers often look to gain access to a computer system and will then lock up the system and demand a ransom or maliciously destroy information.

-Information and software should be backed up and kept off-site, and backups should be performed regularly enough that records are always up-to-date.
-The information should be kept off-site not only to protect against hackers, but also to minimize the chance it could be destroyed in an incident like a fire.
+Information and software should be backed up and kept off-site, and backups should be performed regularly enough that records are always up to date.
+The information should be kept off-site and protected from tampering not only to protect against hackers, but also to minimize the chance of it being destroyed in an incident like a fire.
 Backing up information is especially important at the head-office level, but each business will need to decide if backups are needed at the store level as well.